dermatologist/cql-execution/README.md

 For more information, see the [CQL Execution Framework Overview](OVERVIEW.md).

+## This fork has an experimental feature to support LLM based assertion checking on DocumentReference.
+* WIP

 # Data Model and Terminology Service Implementations

 This library (`cql-execution`) focuses on supporting CQL's logical constructs; it does not provide